denheck/denheck.github.io/_drafts/backbone-nested-views.md

 {% endhighlight %}

 The above example was taken from Addy Osmani's excellent book, [Backbone Fundamentals](http://addyosmani.github.io/backbone-fundamentals/#thorax).
 It shows an example of nesting a child view into its parent.
-The keywords "view child" found in the handlebars template will embed the child view while maintaing its event bindings.
+The keywords "view child" found in the handlebars template will embed the child view while maintaining its event bindings.

-I recently found a project where I wanted to use this feature but I didn't need the additional features provided by Thorax or Handlebars.
+I recently worked on a project where I wanted to use this feature but didn't need the additional features provided by Thorax or Handlebars.
 I wanted to do it in plain old Backbone with Underscore templates.
 Here is my version:

 {% highlight javascript %}